awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users aren't receiving invitation emails or password reset emails<a name="welcome_emails"></a>

-Users do not automatically receive welcome or password reset emails for WorkSpaces that were created using AD Connector\.
+Users do not automatically receive welcome or password reset emails for WorkSpaces that were created using AD Connector or a trusted domain\.

 To manually send welcome emails to these users, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.